dgilbertsei/media_acquiadam/README.md

 This module provides Acquia DAM integration for Media entities (i.e. media type provider plugin).
 When an Acquia DAM asset is added to a piece of content, this module will create a media entity which provides a "local" copy of the asset to your site.
 These media entities will be periodically synchronized with Acquia DAM via cron.

+This guide provides an example for how to implement the acquiadam module on your Drupal site.
+See [https://docs.acquia.com/dam/integrate/drupal/]() **@todo: fixthislink** for additional documentation and guidance.

 ## Difference from Acquia DAM Classic

 The [Media: Acquia DAM module](https://www.drupal.org/project/media_acquiadam) provides similar functionality to this module for users of Acquia DAM Classic.
 It is important to ensure you use Media: Acquia DAM if you are a user of Acquia DAM Classic service and this module if you use the newer Acquia DAM service.